tbitencourt/laravel-myexchangebot-app/README.md

 ## Conclusion

-Again, thanks for opportunity and any doubts just ask me! :)
+Thanks for the opportunity and any questions just ask me. :)

 Contacts: